AdobeDocs/experience-platform.en/help/hygiene/best-practices.md

 ---
 # Best practices for Advanced Data Lifecycle Management

-Use the Advanced Data Lifecycle Management UI and Data Hygiene API to efficiently submit cleanup requests to remove data from Adobe Experience Platform services.
+Use the Advanced Data Lifecycle Management UI and Data Hygiene API to efficiently manage cleanup requests and remove data from Adobe Experience Platform services.
 Follow these best practices to streamline your request processing and optimize completion response times.

 ## Prerequisites {#prerequisites}

-This guide requires a working understanding of the Data Lifecycle workspace and Data Hygiene API.
-Before continuing this document, familiarize yourself with the guides on [Advanced Data Lifecycle Management](./data-hygiene-service.md) and [creating record delete requests](./ui/record-delete.md) or [dataset expirations in the UI](./ui/dataset-expiration.md), or through [the API](./api/overview.md).
+This guide requires a working understanding of the Data Lifecycle workspace and [Data Hygiene API](./api/overview.md).
+Before continuing this document, familiarize yourself with the guides on [Advanced Data Lifecycle Management](./data-hygiene-service.md) and [creating record delete requests](./ui/record-delete.md) or [dataset expirations in the UI](./ui/dataset-expiration.md), or through the API.

 >[!NOTE]
 >